Stefanie Sanders

-Stefanie Antonia Sanders (born 12 June 1998) is a German footballer who plays as a forward for Frauen-Bundesliga side Werder Bremen.
+Stefanie Antonia Sanders (born 12 June 1998) is a German footballer who plays as a forward for Danish Women's League club Odense Boldklub Q. She previously played for Werder Bremen, UCF Knights, SC Freiburg, FC Rosengård, and OH Leuven.
 She is a former Germany youth international.

 Club career

 A youth product of the club, Sanders made her senior debut with Werder Bremen.

 In January 2019, she joined Frauen-Bundesliga club SC Freiburg from UCF Knights.

 She moved to Damallsvenskan side FC Rosengård in January 2021.

 In January 2023, Sanders returned to former club Werder Bremen from FC Rosengård.

+She moved to Belgian Women's Super League side OH Leuven in September 2023, having agreed a one-year contract.

 International career

 Sanders has represented Germany at internationally at youth levels U15 through U20.
 She played at the 2016 FIFA U-20 Women's World Cup in Papua New Guinea, helping the Germany U20 reach the quarterfinals and scoring three goals in the group stage.